Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Nesterov-Accelerated ALS Methods

 Another natural strategy is to restart when the gradient norm satisfies

 where, as above, $\eta$ can be chosen to be equal to or greater than one.
-This \emph{gradient restarting} strategy (with $\eta=1$) has been used in conjunction with gradient ratio momentum weight by \cite{nguyen2018accelerated}, and a similar condition on the residual has been used for ADMM acceleration in \cite{goldstein2014fast}.
+This \emph{gradient restarting} strategy (with $\eta=1$) has been used in conjunction with gradient ratio momentum weight by Nguyen et al.\cite{nguyen2018accelerated}, and a similar condition on the residual has been used for Nesterov acceleration of ADMM for convex problems by Goldstein et al.\cite{goldstein2014fast}.

 When we use a value of $\eta>1$ in the above restart conditions, we have found in our experiments that it pays off to allow for a larger $\eta$ immediately after the restart, and then decrease $\eta$ in subsequent steps.
 In particular, in our numerical tests below, we set $\eta$ = 1.25, and decrease $\eta$ in every subsequent step by 0.02, until $\eta$ reaches 1.15.